 Although I visited Berlin last summer, I didn’t get to explore the city as much as I’d wanted, and I’m looking forward to re-visiting the German capital this summer.
 So, I recently sat on my balcony with a can (or two…) of German radler and a pile (or two!) of Berlin travel guide books for a marathon trip-planning session.

 In addition to learning a lot about Berlin and discovering some amazing “must-see” attractions in Berlin, I quickly became an expert on Berlin guide books.
 I learned exactly which book had the best walking tours, the best photos, the best budget travel advice and the best background information.

 If you’re planning a trip to Berlin, don’t just wing it!
 Berlin is too big, too exciting, too diverse and too interesting to be explored and enjoyed without a plan.
 Instead, invest in one, two or three of these Berlin guide books, which will help you maximize every minute of your time in Berlin.

 I’ve noted exactly which Berlin travel guide books you should buy, borrow (from the library) and skip, so you can find the perfect book for your travel style.
 Read on for the complete guide!

 (Wondering about radler?
 Radler is the German word for cyclist, or the English word for “delicious beverage”.
 Okay, that’s a lie.
 Radler does mean “cyclist”, but it is actually only one specific kind of delicious beverage – a fifty-fifty blend of beer and lemonade or lemon soda.
 If you’ve ever had a shandy, it’s the same thing, but more German.
 I’ve been told it goes by the “cyclist” moniker because it’s perfect for hydrating after a long bike ride.)

-Lonely Planet Germany – The Best Berlin Travel Guide for Trips Across Germany
+Lonely Planet Germany – The Best Berlin Guide Book for Trips Across Germany

 The Lonely Planet Germany is a massive, countrywide guidebook clocking in at 848 pages.
 The guidebook’s Berlin section spans seventy pages at the front of the book.
 Coverage begins with two detailed maps of the city, and then segues into comprehensive listings of sights, hotels, dining options, nightlife, shopping and general tourist information.